 How do I account for roof features like chimneys and dormers in my measurements?

 Measure the surfaces of chimneys and dormers as you would any other roof plane.
-Dormers and other shingled surfaces should be added to the square footage.
-Nonshingled surfaces such as chimneys should be subtracted.
+Dormers and other shingled surfaces should be added to the square footage, and nonshingled surfaces such as chimneys should be subtracted.

-The waste factor refers to the amount of extra shingles you need to account for mistakes and imperfect, damaged, or cut shingles.
-Add an extra 15% for the waste factor by multiplying the number of roofing squares by 1.15.
+The waste factor refers to the amount of extra shingles needed to account for mistakes and imperfect, damaged, or cut shingles.
+Multiply the number of roofing squares by 1.15 to add an extra 15% for the waste factor.

 How many square feet does a bundle of shingles cover?